aatishb/patterncollider/README.md

 - [ ] make shareable 🍋

 # mobile / ui
-- [x] improve mobile responsiveness on various screen sizes
-- [ ] deselect and drag is glitchy 🍊

 # optimize
 - [ ] improve efficiency on checking if mouse is in tile